Student Handbook

 *Warren County School System does not discriminate on the basis of race, sex, color, religion, national origin, age, or handicap in the provision of education opportunities, activities, or other administered programs.

-qualifications of their child’s teacher(s).
-Teaching certifications can be found by accessing the
+*Parents have the right to request information about the professional and/or paraprofessional qualifications of their child’s teacher(s).
+Teaching certifications can be found by accessing the Tennessee Department of Education, Teacher Licensing Website

-(www.state.tn.us/education/lic_home.htm) or contacting the system’s Human Resources Director.
+(www.tn.gov/education/section/licensing) or contacting the system’s Human Resources Director.

 *Schools and parents must be notified of school wide program authority under which schools can consolidate funds from federal, state, and local sources to upgrade the educational program of the entire school (qualification: 40% of students must be from verified low income families).

-(www.warrenschools.com) to access a description of the curriculum, assessment, proficiency levels students are expected to meet.
+*Parents can visit the state’s website (www.tennessee.gov/edu) or system’s website (www.warrenschools.com) to access a description of the curriculum, assessment, proficiency levels students are expected to meet.

-*Parents have access to district and school information and reports through the media (local newspaper and radio, and the System/School Report Cards available on the State website or at the system’s administrative offices.
+*Parents have access to district and school information and reports through the media (local newspaper and radio), and the System/School Report Cards available on the State website or at the system’s administrative offices.

 *The McKinney-Vento Homeless Assistance Act ensures educational rights and protections for children and youth experiencing homelessness.
 For more information, contact the school system’s homeless liaison at 668-4022, ext.
-230/244 or the State Coordinator for the Education of Homeless Children at the State Department of Education.
+11403 or the State Coordinator for the Education of Homeless Children at the State Department of Education.

 *PPRA (Protection of Pupil Rights) Amendment affords parents and students, who are 18 or emancipated minors certain rights concerning our conduct of surveys, collection, and use of information for marketing purposes, and certain physical exams.
 More information is available in the school or central office.